syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/areas.md

 >If `_ViewImports.cshtml` file is added in the appropriate Views folder under the areas, import the `Syncfusion.EJ2` package into each `_ViewImports.cshtml` file.

-8. Add the Area routing configuration before the default routing in the `Startup.cs` page.
+8.Add the Area routing configuration before the default routing in the `Startup.cs` page.

 {% tabs %}
 {% highlight c# tabtitle="Startup.cs" %}